U.S. fossil fuel groups pull out of climate change court case

 API spokeswoman Sabrina Fang did not say why the industry group had asked to withdraw from the case.

-"We have full confidence that the courts will recognize that Congress and the Executive branch have the constitutional authority to write and execute the laws of the U.S.," she said in an email to Reuters on Thursday.
+"This case is about separation of powers among the three branches of government ... and we have full confidence that the courts will recognize that Congress and the Executive branch have the constitutional authority to write and execute the laws of the U.S.," she said on Thursday.

 The API formed a "Climate Change Task Force" last year to form a new message on climate change.
 Fang, when asked by Reuters on May 19 if the force had made any changes to API's public stance on climate change, said: "Nothing has changed."